Reed-Math241/RCLC/README.md

 ## Example

-Here is an example of our data in action!
+Here is an example of our data in action\!
 This is a heatmap (over a calendar) of checkout data by day in 2019.

 ``` r